jku-vds-lab/projection-space-explorer/README.md

 - When grouping several rows, this column displays the maximum common substructure of all compounds in the group.

 ### Interaction
-The table can be used interactively with the scatter plot that represents the embedding space and the summary view that shows selected items:
+The table can be used interactively with the scatter plot that represents the projected space and the summary view that shows selected items:
 - Hovering items in the table highlights the corresponding items in the other views as well and vice versa.
 - Users can select items in the table, which are also selected in the other views and vice versa.
 # Installation